 Meet the plant

-It has a rhizome root, so spreads readily in damp ground along rivers and road verges.
+Butterbur has a rhizome root, so spreads readily in damp ground along rivers and road verges.
 It can regenerate from fragments of rhizome, which can be carried along river corridors by the water.
 It has invaded many areas of disturbed flood-prone ground.

 White butterbur is similar to the native Common butterbur (Petasites hybridus) and the flowers are main distinguishing feature.
 White butterbur flowers have five narrow white petals, narrower than those of the Common butterbur, with long pale-green sepals, whereas in Common butterbur sepals are shorter.
-The flowers are all-white, whereas Common buttebur has mauve to purplish flowers.
-The leaves of White butterbur can be more elongated with a white felt underneath, but are difficult to seperate from Common butterbur leaves.
+The flowers are all-white, whereas Common butterbur has mauve to purplish flowers.
+The leaves of White butterbur can be more elongated with a white felt underneath, but are difficult to separate from Common butterbur leaves.

 White butterbur's main distribution within GB is concentrated in NE Scotland.
 It was imported as a garden ornamental from mainland Europe and SW Asia and escaped into the wild.

-Read more about White butterbur
+Read more about White Butterbur

-The plant's rhizomes are not as strong and branched as the roots of native plants and so the bank is more prone to erosion, which leads to sediment entering the water leading to further problems for aquatic species and risk of flooding downstream.
+The plant's rhizomes are not as strong and branched as the roots of native plants and so the riverbank is more prone to erosion, which leads to sediment entering the water leading to further problems for aquatic species and risk of flooding downstream.